Vulnerable

 AI Resilience Report forMail Clerks and Mail Machine Operators, Except Postal Service

-Mail Clerks and Mail Machine Operators, Except Postal Service are less resilient to AI impacts than most occupations, according to our analysis of 6 sources.
+Mail Clerks and Mail Machine Operators, Except Postal Service are much less resilient to AI impacts than most occupations, according to our analysis of 6 sources.

 Learn more about how you can thrive in this position